mikegpl/mikegpl.github.io/faust.markdown

 - alerting the researchers about participants who are enrolled but haven't completed the questionnaires yet,
 - verifying whether a participant's answers are reliable and not fraudulent.

 `Faust` and its storage is hosted on our EU servers.
-Pay only for doing the science - 1$ per your study unique participant and 10$ per month for researcher access.
+Pay only for doing the science - pricing is based on number of participants and researchers.

 For example, a study consisting of 200 participants and 3 researchers that spans across 3 months would cost you:
-`200$ + 3 * 10$ = 230$`.
-Save your researchers time and try out Faust for free.
+`200 * 0.1$ + 3 * 10$ = 50$`.
+Save your researchers time and try out Faust for free - contact us via [contact form here](https://forms.gle/qsjpga2bFhXGd5Bk8)